DanielOaks/GodotResponseSystem/README.md

 ### Concepts
 These describe why the response system is being queried.
 These are events the programmers need to send to the response system for it to work.

+- Describes why the response system is being queried.
+- Each query contains a context, e.g. 'idle' (actor is idle), 'got hit' (actor just got hit by something).

 Columns:
 - `name`: simple, the name of this concept.
 - `priority`: concepts default to a priority of `0`.
 Concepts with a higher priority (`1`, `2`, `3`, etc) will interrupt concepts with a lower priority (for example, to let a death noise interrupt normal dialogue).
 If `nopriority` is given as a concept's priority, that concept will never interrupt any other speech and the system will act as though no event is happening when other responses check for activity.